prashant17062-afk/web-screenshot-uploader-xyz99/README.md

 -   **HTML:** Defines the structure of the page, including the upload form and the image display area.
 -   **CSS:** Styles the page elements for a better user experience.
 -   **JavaScript:** Handles the file upload process and displays the selected image.
-The `uploadScreenshot()` function reads the selected file using `FileReader` and sets the `src` attribute of the `screenshotImage` element to the data URL of the image.
+The `uploadScreenshot()` function reads the selected file using `FileReader` and sets the `src` attribute of the `screenshotImage` element to display the image.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (License text not included in this README).
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

-[Your Name] - [Your Email]
+For questions or issues, please contact: [Your Name/Email]